-Southwest Florida's Electrical Grid Will Need a 'Wholesale Rebuild'
+More Than 10 Million People Lost Power in Florida

 An electric grid is a complex technical system.
 There are power plants that feed electricity onto the grid and there are consumer loads that take the power.
 In between, there is connective tissue that allows for long-distance transmission of power as well as for the local distribution of that electricity: high-voltage transmission lines, substations, transformers, and regular local power lines.

-Generally speaking, power outages usually happen towards the edges of the network, when local power lines get snapped or their poles are felled.
+Generally speaking, power outages usually happen toward the edges of the network, when local power lines get snapped or their poles are felled.

-FPL’s statement indicates that the west coast grid has sustained damage beyond the standard downed power lines.
+FPL’s statement indicates that the west-coast grid has sustained damage beyond the standard downed power lines.
 Pieces of the system’s core have been compromised.
+However, given how early they are in the effort to bring power back, they haven’t had a chance to inspect all their facilities.

+“We haven’t seen structural damage,” the utility’s president Silagy said Monday morning, “but I am sure we will see some.”

 This happened to several utilities during Hurricane Sandy in 2013—which, until today, had caused more people to lose power than any other in history.
-In a deep post-mortem, Greentech Media detailed some of the carnage inflicted on one utility, Public Service Enterprise Group.
+In a deep postmortem, Greentech Media detailed some of the carnage inflicted on one utility, Public Service Enterprise Group.
 Sandy had damaged 16 substations, one-third of its transmission circuits, multiple power plants, and thousands of distribution lines and poles.
 Two million of their 2.2 million customers lost service.

-By November 3, two weeks after Sandy struck, 65 percent of PSEG’s customers had power.
+By November 3, a few days after Sandy struck, 65 percent of PSEG’s customers had power.
 A week later, 98 percent of service had been restored.

-Given that the aftermath of Sandy is one of the parables of the electric utility industry, it’s fair to say that Gould means that the restoration project on the western coast of Florida will take longer and be harder, despite FPL’s state-of-the-art grid.
+Given that the aftermath of Sandy is one of the parables of the electric-utility industry, it’s fair to say that Gould means that the restoration project on the western coast of Florida will take longer and be harder, despite FPL’s state-of-the-art grid.

 FPL operates 6,926 miles of transmission lines and 605 transmission, subtransmission, and distribution substations.
 Major ones are shown on the map below, which highlights that most of FPL’s infrastructure is on the eastern seaboard.
-The red lines are key power import links, which run into Georgia and tap the Southern Company’s power plants.
+The red lines are key power-import links, which run into Georgia and tap the Southern Company’s power plants.
 Completed in 1982, they substantially upgraded peninsular’s Florida’s electrical reliability.

 This Homeland Security map of substations shows the relative density of electrical infrastructure within the bottom half of the state.

 FPL’s storm preparations are a matter of the public record.
 Each year, they submit a report to the Florida Public Service Commission detailing their distribution reliability and storm preparedness.
 Two things are clear from reading this document: First, FPL’s overall reliability was excellent both in absolute terms and relative to other utilities in the state.
-Second, the utility learned from the the northeastern utilities’ experience with Sandy.
+Second, the utility learned from the northeastern utilities’ experience with Sandy.
 For example, it installed flood monitors in 223 substations, which are supposed to help protect critical components, though how well they worked during Irma is unknown.
-They’ve also been investing hundreds of millions a year hardening the system near key locations like police, fire, and sewage stations.
+They’ve also been investing hundreds of millions a year into hardening the system near key locations like police, fire, and sewage stations.
 And they established an initiative to coordinate more closely with local governments, an area that became a flashpoint after Sandy.

-As the storm continues northward and the restoration effort begins in earnest, FPL’s ability to bounce back will become a test of how resilient the smart grid and post-Sandy systems really are.
+As the storm continues northward and the restoration effort begins in earnest, FPL’s ability to bounce back will become a test of how resilient the smart-grid and post-Sandy systems really are.

+Despite the huge numbers of people who have lost power, the early results have portend a faster restoration of service.
+Silagy, in particular, noted that the substation flood monitors seem to have performed well.

+“Frankly those flood monitors [at substations] saved 3 or 4 days of work and millions of dollars worth of equipment that would have had to be be replaced rather than simply re-energized,” the FPL president told reporters at the Monday press conference.